Emmapopo/Websocket-API/readme.md

 TO SEND A MESSAGE
 Here are the accepted format for the messages:

-There are 5 types of messages that can be sent
+There are 8 types of messages that can be sent
+1) Initializing a Personal message
+2) Sending a Personal Message
+3) Initializing a Group message
+4) Sending a Group Message
+5) Sending Seen Notification [for personal message]
+6) Lecturer going a class group
+7) A lecturer sending a message to a class:
+8) lecturer and class members replying to a message sent by the lecturer.
+9) A lecturer sending a message to a course:
+10) lecturer and course members replying to a message sent by the lecturer.

 1) Initializing a Personal message